PA Sports Betting: Best Legal Pennsylvania Betting Sites

 Daily fantasy sports

 Pennsylvania offers a variety of daily fantasy sports (DFS) websites and apps.
-DraftKings, FanDuel, Monkey Knife Fight, Yahoo, and SuperDraft are among the available DFS gambling options in PA.
+DraftKings, FanDuel, Monkey Knife Fight, Yahoo, and SuperDraft are among the available DFS gambling options for bettors in PA.
 DraftKings and FanDuel have the most active players and offer larger DFS prize pools than the others.

 Quick facts: Pennsylvania sports betting